• Europe

 The Med4Cure IPCEI General Assembly is organized annually, with the participation of the European Commission, the Member States, and the companies involved.
 It provides an opportunity to review the progress of industrial projects, effective collaborations between participants, and dissemination commitments within the European ecosystem.

-The annual Health IPCEI conference, also held once a year and gathering the various waves of the Health IPCEI, including Med4Cure, aims to showcase the progress of the IPCEI and its contributions to breakthrough health innovations within the European Union.
+The annual Health IPCEI conference, also held once a year, aims to showcase the progress of IPCEI and their contributions to breakthrough health innovations within the European Union.

 The objectives of Med4Cure

-The Med4Cure IPCEI aims to advance the medical field and the healthcare industry within the European Union.
+The Med4Cure IPCEI aims to advance the medical sector and the healthcare industry within the European Union.
 This includes discovering new drugs, particularly those addressing rare diseases, and innovating pharmaceutical production methods.

 To achieve this, Med4Cure supports research and development initiatives at every stage of the pharmaceutical value chain: from the collection and study of cells, tissues, and samples to the development of sustainable production technologies (to create innovative therapies and/or personalized treatments) and the accompanying advanced digital technologies.